-Classes take place from 12pm to 1pm, the first Sunday of the month in the Langar Hall.
-Anyone can come and participate in the class and in addition to how to tie a Dastaar, you can also learn more bout the history and different styles.
+Classes take place every Sunday from 10am to 11am at the Gurdwara Sahib.
+Anyone can come and participate in the class and in addition to how to tie a Dastaar, you can also learn more about the history and different styles.

 Dastaar classes are for all ages and make and females.

 In addition to classes, the Gurdwara Sahib takes part in many Dastaar Tying educational events, where we go into the community and explain what the Dastaar is and clarify common misconceptions of the Dastaar.
 Please contact us if you would like to book an event.